siddas27/Voice-Controlled-Wheel-Chair/README.md

 # Voice-Controlled-Wheel-Chair
 The project "Voice Controlled Wheelchair" is designed to control a wheelchair by

-the voice of user.The purpose of the project is to faciliate the movement of the
+the voice of user.The purpose of the project is to facilitate the movement of the

 people who are disabled or handicapped or elderly people who are unable to